How to Prevent Nose Sores from CPAP Masks

 Nasal lubricants can soothe nasal passages and keep them moist while using your CPAP equipment.
 Products like the Cann-Ease Nasal Moisturizer are hypoallergenic, allowing patients to insert the gel into their nose, providing moisture and preventing dryness.

-How Do I Prevent Nose Sores on the Bridge of my Nose?
+How Do I Avoid Nose Sores on the Bridge of my Nose?

 In addition to nasal passage dryness, users may also experience red marks and skin irritation on the bridge of their nose.
 Here are some solutions.